Congruence relations of Ankeny$\unicode{x2013}$Artin$\unicode{x2013}$Chowla type for real quadratic fields: Counterexamples to the Ankeny--Artin--Chowla conjecture

 \section{Counterexamples to the Ankeny--Artin--Chowla conjecture}

-As mentioned in the introduction, there are a total of $20$ known squarefree composite integers $d$ that are counterexamples to the CAACM conjecture and a single prime congruent to $3\Mod{4}$ violating the AACM conjecture.
+As mentioned in the introduction, there are a total of $21$ known squarefree composite integers $d$ that are counterexamples to the CAACM conjecture and two counterexamples to the AACM conjecture.
 In this section we relate these conjectures to the zeros of $p$-adic $L$-functions.

 By Iwasawa's construction of the $p$-adic $L$-function, there is a function $g_\chi \in \Z_p[[T]$ which we write as

 We call this the Iwasawa series of $\chi$.
 In particular, Iwasawa showed that

 By the $p$-adic Weierstrass preparation theorem (\cite{Washington} Theorem 7.3) we can write $g_\chi$ as